-In Texas, premises liability law provides legal protections for individuals who were injured by a condition on someone else's property.
-Conditions such as a wet floor, broken staircase, parking wheelstops, and sinkholes can give rise to premises liability.
+In Texas, premises liability law provides legal protections for individuals who were injured by a condition on someone else’s property.
+Conditions such as a wet floor, broken staircase, parking wheel stops, and sinkholes can give rise to premises liability.

 A premises liability accident can happen anywhere.
-It can happen at a public business, public street, parking lot or a private home.
-When a property owner or those responsible for the premises neglect hazardous conditions that result in injuries, they may be held civilly liable for the person's injuries and damages.
+It can happen at a public business, public street, parking lot, or private home.
+When a property owner or those responsible for the premises neglect hazardous conditions that result in injuries, they may be held civilly liable for the person’s injuries and damages.

 Types Of Premises Liability Cases In The Greater Houston Area